PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

     ]
 }
 ```
-{% image "Visual Studio Launch", "./src/img/screenshots/VisualStudioLaunchLight.png", "./src/img/screenshots/VisualStudioLaunchDark.png" %}

-4. At the top of the screen open the drop-down for the start button.
-Select your application to build (likely prismlauncher.exe), and then click the button.
-It will take several minutes to build, but it should only have to do this once.
-When it finishes, the program should start.

 You should now be able to build and run your code by clicking the launch button at the top.
 After the initial build, it will only compile changed files.